-Integration was a key selection criteria in choosing WolfPAC over other leading stand-alone tools.
+Integration was a key selection criterion in choosing WolfPAC over other leading stand-alone tools.
 The need for full integration with other risk management subsets—and having all the data flow into their board reporting—removed any silo possibilities.
 The benefit from the integrated platform highlighted one solution as their system of record as it pertained to third parties and risk management.

 WolfPAC Integrated Risk Management gave Metro the key data insights they needed.
 Using the WolfPAC modules allowed them to see how third parties and technologies were intertwined, and how those relationships impacted their daily processes.
-Previously, this information flow was handled as discrete workflows within their own silos, which didn’t allow for an overall view of essential data (and lead to pertinent information getting lost in the shuffle).
+Previously, this information flow was handled as discrete workflows within their own silos.
+This process didn’t allow for an overall view of essential data.
+Unfortunately, it also led to pertinent information getting lost in the shuffle.

 Through its partnership with WolfPAC and Maple Street, Metro has increased its productivity and efficiencies by moving its third-party management initiatives into a web-based environment.
 What used to be considered an intensive, time-consuming effort that required an extensive process to reach out to all vendors is now a comprehensive, streamlined effort.
 As the additional experienced efficiencies are in scale, a dedicated vendor staff is no longer required because the tool grows with the company.
 Adding unlimited vendors, unlimited technologies, and modifying the operating procedures as the tool grows with them has become an easy task.

 When Metro needed greater vendor monitoring internally, Maple Street filled that role.
 Maple Street became responsible for the execution of the inventory and the risk management component, conducting risk assessments and determining the needed monitoring frequency.

 With all the collected data on each vendor resulting in an effective vendor rating, the question now evolved into how to decipher that information.
 With hundreds of vendor relationships from a payable standpoint, it became necessary to break down the most critical vendors and those that provided services.
 Managing hundreds of vendors in-house became unwieldy for a dedicated Metro Credit Union resource to manage, so WolfPAC’s Third-Party Risk Management provided the needed infrastructure solution through contracts management and self-monitoring.